cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt1.md

 Next, you can create a new Hugo site with

 ```
-hugo new site [path] [flags]
+hugo new site posts/mymarkdownfile.md
 ```
 This command builds the Hugo folder structure and adds the templates and supporting files you'll need to build a static site.
+The ```hugo new``` command takes various [flags](https://gohugo.io/commands/hugo_new/).

 Now we have Hugo installed and new site created, we need to choose a Hugo theme.
 There's a gallery and some example sites [here](https://themes.gohugo.io/).